Lack of Safety Training on Construction Sites

 Contact Fiedler Deutsch, LLP for a Free Consultation Near You

 If you or a loved one is the victim of a lack of safety training at a construction site, contact the New York personal injury lawyers at Fiedler Deutsch, LLP for a free, no-obligation initial consultation.
+We serve victims of construction accidents in White Plains, Westchester County, and New York state.
 We will listen to your story and provide legal counsel you can trust during this difficult time.
 You are not alone as the victim of a preventable construction site accident.
 Our attorneys are here for you.
 Call (914) 993-0393 or contact us online today to schedule a case review.